 Nothing says adulthood like learning to make a pumpkin pie from scratch.
 I’ve already started baking pumpkin and salty honey pies in prep for a real gutfest.

 The problem is that this year I won’t be heading home until the last minute or so.
-This means I won’t have any time to bake the pie in time for Thanksgiving because I usually like to make it a day or two in advance to let the flavors meld together.
-Unfortunately, this means I’ll probably have to prebake the pie and carry it onto the plane.
+Unfortunately, this means I’ll probably have to prebake the pie a day or two in advance to let the flavors meld together before carrying it onto the plane.
 Thankfully, there’s no real TSA rule that forbids pies on planes.

-There’s a lot to suggest most people are probably overthinking and overworrying.
+There’s a lot to suggest most people are probably overthinking and overanxious.
 MetaFilter user brainmouse points out a few years ago:

 My sister recently flew with two pies that we made.
 They were wrapped in plastic wrap and then in standard cheapo disposable cardboard pie-carriers.
 There was a pecan pie and a berry pie.
 I believe she put them under the seat in front of her and was careful not to step on them and there was no problem getting through security (with the exception of the apparently good-natured security guard making jokes about needing to know what flavor they were before he decided whether or not to confiscate.
 But seriously, it was fine).
 They made it home just fine and were delicious.